Guide

 Set clear expectations about response times and when to use each channel.
 Define non-negotiable rules while allowing flexibility where it makes sense.

-Encourage everyone to use status updates and communicate regularly, but also to respect when someone needs deep focus time.
-Foster an environment where your remote team feels at ease reaching out if they're running late.
+Encourage everyone to use status updates and communicate regularly.
+At the same time, respect when someone needs deep focus time.
+Foster an environment where your remote team feels comfortable reaching out if they are running late or need support.

 Building trust and culture in remote teams